posabsolute/jQuery-Validation-Engine/README.md

 Check if the current field's value equals the value of the specified field.

+### minCheckbox[integrer]

+Validates if there is at least the required number of checkboxes check.

 ### min[float]

 Validates when the field's value is less than, or equal to, the given parameter.